 What happens during a dental fluoride treatment?

-Upon completion, your dentist may suggest that you wait 30 minutes before eating or drinking anything in order to allow the varnish to dry and adhere to the teeth.
+Upon completion, your dentist may suggest that you wait 30 minutes before eating or drinking anything to allow the varnish to dry and adhere to the teeth.

 Is there such a thing as too much fluoride?

-While fluoride supplements provide many benefits to our teeth, an excessive amount of fluoride can have negative effects.
+While supplements provide many benefits to our teeth, an excessive amount can have negative effects.
 Too much fluoride, which many dentists refer to as dental fluorosis, can cause severe staining of tooth enamel.